tpetricek/techdims/content/paper.md

 Dark illustrates the need for the broader perspective of programming systems.
 Of course, it contains a programming language, which is inspired by OCaml and F#.
 But Dark's distinguishing feature is that it eliminates the many secondary systems needed for deployment of modern cloud-based services.
 Those exist outside of a typical programming language, yet form a major part of the complexity of the overall development process.

 With technical dimensions, we can go beyond the "sales pitch", look behind the scenes, and better understand the interesting technical aspects of Dark as a programming system.
-Table\ \ref{tab:dark) summarises the more detailed analysis that follows.
+The table below summarises the more detailed analysis that follows.
+Two clear benefits of such an analysis are:

+1. It provides a list of topics to investigate when examining a programming system such as Dark.
+2. It give us a common vocabulary for these topics that can be used to compare Dark with other systems on the same terms.

 ## Positioning Dark in the design space

-The following table provides a concise summary of where Dark lies according to selected dimensions.
+The following table provides a concise summary of where Dark lies on its distinguishing dimensions.
+For brevity, dimensions where Dark does not differ from ordinary programming are omitted.
 A more detailed discussion can be found in the [Dimensional analysis of Dark](#*=.;right=paper,dark-dims).

 <table>